BUYERS GUIDE - WAGONS SMALL

 We drove one of the release models on the actual Rubicon Trail and came away highly impressed with the capabilities of this purpose-built vehicle.
 Unfortunately, it has been available only with petrol power, severely limiting its appeal to Australian enthusiasts.

 The 2012 Rubicon model got upgrades that include a body-coloured three-piece hardtop, body-coloured fender flares, leather-trimmed seats, heated front seats with height adjustment and map pockets behind the front seat backrests.
 Sadly, there was still no diesel Rubicon model.

 To mark the 10th anniversary of the Rubicon model in 2014, Jeep released a limited-production Wrangler Rubicon 10th Anniversary Edition, in two-door and four-door versions.

 Only 30 examples of the limited-run Jeep Wrangler Rubicon 10th Anniversary Edition were secured for the Australian market, with 12 two-door versions and 18 four-door versions available.

-The Jeep Wrangler Rubicon 10th Anniversary Edition had a slightly hiigher ride height than standard Rubicon model and sat on Goodyear Wrangler tyres on 17-inch Rubicon aluminum wheels, finished in satin black with polished faces and a red Jeep Wrangler logo.
+The Jeep Wrangler Rubicon 10th Anniversary Edition had a slightly higher ride height than standard Rubicon model and sat on Goodyear Wrangler tyres on 17-inch Rubicon aluminium wheels, finished in satin black with polished faces and a red Jeep Wrangler logo.

 A three-piece, body-colour Freedom hard top and a soft top were standard.
 Exterior paint colours were white and an exclusive 10th Anniversary Edition colour called Anvil.